What we offer at Randy's Cycle Service & Restoration Top

 the frame, trim, chrome, wheels, speedometer and tachometer, but also the

-Level A restorations leave no nut or bolt untouched, no painted
+Level A Restoration = leaves no nut or bolt untouched, Top

 • a complete disassembly down to the frame